kanishk-jain-01/GeniusReads/memory-bank/progress.md

 5. **User Experience**: Seamless navigation with persistent state
 6. **Code Quality**: Clean, maintainable code with zero technical debt
 7. **Scalability**: Architecture ready for advanced AI features with LangGraph integration
-8. **Advanced AI**: Python-Rust bridge ready for sophisticated concept extraction workflows
+8. **Advanced AI**: Complete concept extraction system with real OpenAI processing ✅ **NEW**

-**🌟 RESULT: GeniusReads is now a fully functional AI-powered reading assistant with advanced concept extraction infrastructure ready for implementation!**
+**🌟 RESULT: GeniusReads is now a fully functional AI-powered reading assistant with operational concept extraction that builds a real knowledge base from user conversations!**